Al-Mu'allimi: Saudi Arabia

-Adherence to the Athari Creed
+Creed

 Al-Mu'allimi was an adherent of the Athari creed, a doctrinal framework characterized by its continuity with the beliefs upheld by the first three generations of Islam subsequent to the era of Muhammad.
 This creed is based on textual evidence derived from the Quran and the Sunnah.
 Al-Mu'allimi emphasized the importance of grounding theological and jurisprudential matters in the foundations drawn from the divine revelation (Quran and Sunnah) and the interpretations of the early Islamic generations.
 He strongly opposed the incorporation of innovative rules that lacked grounding in the original sources, advocating instead for a return to the authentic teachings of Muhammad and his immediate successors.

 Al-Mu'allimi's disapproval of philosophy and Kalam (theological discourse) came from his belief that these represented innovations not inherent in the Quran, the Sunnah, or the initial three generations of Islam.
 His opposition was particularly evident in matters pertaining to God's attributes and the unseen world.
 This doctrinal stance found expression in his influential works, such as "Building up the Graves" (Arabic: عمارة القبور), and the book of worship, wherein he emphasized the superiority of revelation over ideas not firmly rooted in divine guidance.